ejcooper/ACS330_vision/README.md

 quaternions in the order x,y,z,w.
 Each element can be retrieved using the following syntax: Pose.position.X or Pose.orientation.x
 All the distances are measured in metres from the centre of each marker.

+Both the 'joint_test' and 'pose_transform' files are not needed and can be ignored.

 # Setup

 - navigate to the computers root directory